 To help your son prepare for this program, please note the following:

 Clothing - Please see the attached sheet for all required clothing and equipment.
-Ensure clothing is included that can get wet and dirty.
+Make sure to include clothing that can get wet and dirty.
 Items listed must be brought and suitably named.